 This survey aimed to assess the uptake of the meningococcal, influenza and pneumococcal vaccines among HCWs within the Hajj workforce, and to explore the facilitators and barriers for their uptake.
 Key findings of this study are: some HCWs in Hajj, mostly males, failed to receive these vaccines, including the compulsory meningococcal vaccine.
 Health authority’s recommendation was the main motivator.
 Lack of awareness about vaccines and the respondents' perception that they were up-to-date with all vaccinations; were the two main barriers.

-Vaccination of HCWs with a quadrivalent meningococcal vaccine is compulsory, and influenza vaccine is highly recommended during their secondment at Hajj.
-Both vaccines are funded for HCWs in Saudi Arabia, yet, their uptake at Hajj is suboptimal and factors affecting the uptake are not fully known.
-To this end we undertook a cross-sectional survey to evaluate the uptake of meningococcal, influenza and pneumococcal vaccines, and to explore the key factors affecting vaccination rate among HCWs who served during the Hajj 2015-2017.
-A total of 138 HCWs participated in the survey.
-Only 11.6% (16/138) participants reported receiving all three vaccines, 15.2% (21/138) did not receive any vaccine, 76.1% (105/138) received meningococcal, 68.1% (94/138) influenza and 13.8% (19/138) pneumococcal vaccine.
-Females were more than three times likely to receive a vaccine than males.
-Willingness to follow health authority’s recommendation was the main reason for receipt of vaccine while believing that they were up-to-date with vaccination was the prime reason for non-receipt.
-Health education followed by stringent measures may be required to improve their vaccination rate.

 INTRODUCTION